laravel-mix/laravel-mix/docs/faq.md

 ### My mix-manifest.json file shouldn't be in the project root.

 If you're not using Laravel, your `mix-manifest.json` file will be dumped into the project root.
-If you need to change this, call `mix.setPublicPath('dist/');`, and your manifest file will now be saved in that base directory.
+If you need to change this, call `mix.setPublicPath('dist/');`, and your manifest file will now correctly be saved to the `dist` directory.

-### How Do I autoload modules with webpack?
+### Can I autoload modules with Mix and webpack?

-Through its `ProvidePlugin` plugin, webpack allows you to automatically load modules, where needed.
-A common use-case for this is when we need to pull in jQuery.
+Yes.
+Through its `ProvidePlugin` plugin, webpack allows for this very functionality.
+A common use-case for this is when we need jQuery to be available to all of your modules.
+Here's a webpack-specific example of how you might accomplish this.

 ```js
 new webpack.ProvidePlugin({